 Our curriculum is a designed to be a ‘Knowledge Rich Curriculum’ and our overview ensures that the children acquire a depth of knowledge in all areas of the curriculum.
 We have a "challenge curriculum" and, alongside this, we build in enriching and enlivening themed weeks which immerse the children in a variety of current and relevant themes.
 We focus on developing the whole child through the promotion of sports, the arts, personal, social and emotional development and a wide range of extra-curricular activities

 As a Catholic School, we strive to ensure that the children receive an enriching curriculum which reflects the person of Christ and the message the church received from him.
 Embedded within this is a respectful awareness of other cultures and faiths, we ensure children have a diverse range of experience of other cultures and faiths within and outside school.

 As a teaching team we have developed a broad knowledge-engaging curriculum that provides children with the knowledge and skills they need for the future and has relevance to their daily lives.
 We deliver the curriculum in a way which is appropriate to our children, our school and our town.
 We are committed to providing children with high quality lessons and a rich range of practical experiences to enhance their learning through using our school’s locality and the array of cultural and sporting experiences our town has to offer.

 A rigorous approach to the teaching of reading ensures all pupils consistently achieve high quality outcomes across the curriculum.
-All children in EYFS and KS1 follow the "Letters and Sounds" teaching programme, participating in daily phonics sessions.
+All children in EYFS and KS1 follow the "Floppy's Phonics" teaching programme, participating in daily phonics sessions.
 The Oxford Reading Tree, Rising Stars and Project X reading schemes are used to develop the acquisition of reading skills and foster a love of books.